prxatt/SOEN/CONNECTING_APIS.md

-# How to Connect Other AI Models to Praxis
+# How to Connect Other AI Models to Soen

-Praxis is designed to be a powerful, multi-agent AI system.
+Soen is designed to be a powerful, multi-agent AI system.
 While it comes with Google's Gemini pre-configured, you can enhance its capabilities by connecting other powerful AI models from providers like OpenAI (for vision) and Groq (for high-speed tasks).

 This guide will show you how to do this by using something called "environment variables."